Frequently Asked Questions

 University of Glasgow

-Can you contact my referees yourself to ask for references?
+Can you contact my referee yourself to ask for a reference?

 Do I need to send you my original IELTS/TOEFL iBT/PTE Academic certificate?

 No, we can verify your English results online so you just need to upload clear scanned copies.

 Yes, TOEFL iBT is still accepted from both home/EU and international students.